yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Ruins

-??? example  "[amount] population in a random city"
-	Example: "[3] population in a random city"

-	Applicable to: Ruins

-??? example  "[amount] free random researchable Tech(s) from the [era]"
-	Example: "[3] free random researchable Tech(s) from the [Ancient era]"

-	Applicable to: Ruins

-??? example  "Gain [amount] [stat]"
-	Example: "Gain [3] [Culture]"

-	Applicable to: Ruins

-??? example  "Gain [amount]-[amount] [stat]"
-	Example: "Gain [3]-[3] [Culture]"

-	Applicable to: Ruins

-??? example  "Gain enough Faith for a Pantheon"
-	Applicable to: Ruins

-??? example  "Gain enough Faith for [amount]% of a Great Prophet"
-	Example: "Gain enough Faith for [3]% of a Great Prophet"

-	Applicable to: Ruins

 ??? example  "Reveal up to [amount/'all'] [tileFilter] within a [amount] tile radius"
 	Example: "Reveal up to [3] [Farm] within a [3] tile radius"